-Given a score function $\psi_H$, it is possible to use it for sampling from the distribution of $H$, hence the name of score-based \textit{generative} modeling.
-Sampling from $H$ can be achieved using several methods, but here we focus on annealed Langevin dynamics \cite{song2019generative}, which applies the following high-level iterative procedure:

-where $\zeta$ is i.i.d.
-Gaussian noise and $\alpha, \beta$ are hyper-parameters that are exponentially decreasing over iterations.
-The above applies two additive update terms to the current sample $\mathbf{H}$: \begin{itemize} \item The term $\alpha \cdot \psi_H \left( \mathbf{H} \right)$ increases the likelihood of the current sample.
-Recall that since $\psi_H$ is the gradient of $\log p_H$, and that the definition of a gradient is the local direction of steepest ascent \cite{boyd2004convex}, this update thus "guides" $\mathbf{H}$ to a more plausible sample under the distribution $H$, i.e., a region of the distribution with higher probability density. \item The term $\beta \cdot \zeta$ represents a perturbation to the above process.
-If the hyper-parameter $\beta$ is chosen correctly, this perturbation allows for sample diversity and prevents always sampling the mode of the distribution \cite{jalal2021instance}. \end{itemize}

-Notice that the above does not require any knowledge about $\mathbf{P}$, $\mathbf{Y}$ or $\sigma_\mathrm{pilot}$, which is what makes score-based models unsupervised with respect to channel estimation.
-To actually perform channel estimation with score-based models, we resort to \textit{posterior sampling}, using the same annealed Langevin dynamics with the update given by:
+The formulation in Section~\ref{subsec:score_models} does not require any assumptions on $\mathbf{P}$, $\mathbf{Y}$ or $\sigma_\mathrm{pilot}$, and makes learning the score function an unsupervised task.
+To perform channel estimation with a learned model, we use \textit{posterior sampling} via annealed Langevin dynamics, with the update given by: